dyrel78/COSC_349_ASGN_1/README.md

 # Drink of the week

 ### By Dyrel Lumiwes
-This is a web application that allows bar staff to monitor which drinks are preferred by customers and which drinks are not using a rating and voting system.
+This is a web application that allows bar staff to monitor which drinks are preferred by customers and which ones are not using a voting system.

 Technologies used: Vagrant, Docker, MySQL, HTML, CSS, Shell, PHP

-## How to use this application
+## Prerequisites:

 * Firstly, make sure you have Docker Desktop installed and running
-* Clone this repository to your local machine
-* Then, navigate to the directory where the repository is stored

-## Prerequisites:
-In order to run this application you must install Vagrant and Virtual box to provision and run the virtual machines's that power the application.

 ## How to run the application:
-To get started, open VirtualBox and the command prompt, or other terminal.
+To get started, open terminal
-If VirtualBox is not open, provisioning the VMs will often timout, and the application may not launch correctly.

 1. Download or clone the repository:
 ```